IceHe/lib/snips/books/design-patterns.md

 Intent

-- Specify the kinds of objects to create using a prototypical instance, and create new objects by copying this prototype.
+- Specify the kinds of objects to create using a prototypical instance, and **create new objects by copying this prototype**.

 _Applicability_